Frequently Asked Questions

 When should I plan on arriving at Michigan Tech?

-New graduate students are required to participate in formal orientation sessions with the dates set each year depending on when classes start, but these are always the week prior to the start of classes.
+New graduate students are REQUIRED to participate in formal orientation sessions with the dates set each year depending on when classes start, but these are always the week prior to the start of classes.
 During orientation there are required sessions and documents that must be completed or a student can be dropped from the degree program.
 These sessions include, but are not limited to: safety; computer use policies; responsible conduct of research; academic integrity and misconduct, as well as others.
-Several of these sessions are required by the US government in order for MTU to be able to receive federal research funds.
+Several of these sessions are required by the US government for Michigan Tech to be able to receive federal research funds.
 Therefore, orientation is required of ALL new graduate students, there are no exceptions.
 If you do not complete orientation sessions, you will not be permitted to register the following semester.
 More information can be found at http://www.mtu.edu/gradschool/admissions/orientation/.
-In addition to university orientation sessions, the ME-EM department also holds two orientation sessions typically on Monday and Tuesday of orientation week.
+In addition to university orientation sessions, the ME-EM department also holds two required orientation sessions typically on Monday and Tuesday of orientation week.
 You will receive the schedule when you check-in at the ME-EM office.

 What happens if my arrival is delayed?